-Our health director, Roger French, also talks about a significant health experience of getting blood poisoning at a young age being a significant motivator for what has become a life-long commitment to a healthy lifestyle.
+Our Patron, Roger French, also talks about a significant health experience of getting blood poisoning at a young age being a significant motivator for what has become a life-long commitment to a healthy lifestyle.

 Others I’ve spoken with haven’t had such a dramatic motivator:

 I’ve seen people tweak their diet and lifestyle to lose weight for an event like a wedding and never turn back.

 I’ve seen people find friendships in a health-conscious community that has sustained life-long commitments to healthy living (Our President, Elizabeth French, and Vice President, Margaret Stepniewski are stellar examples of this!)

 Sometimes we need to nurture our internal motivation.
 A simple one-pager that captures diet, energy, sleep, mood, and exercise can be a powerful feedback tool to help you clarify which health activities lead to big benefits for you.